Written by Stacey Kelleher. Reviewed by Sean Busch.

 - Use zippered, allergen-proof pillow protectors and mattress protectors.

-- Every week, wash blankets, sheets, and pillow and mattress covers in hot water.
+- Wash blankets, sheets, and pillow and mattress covers in hot water once a week.

-- Manage the humidity in your home to make it less habitable for dust mites (less than 50% is ideal).
+- Manage the humidity in your home to make it less habitable for dust mites.
+Aim for less than 50%.

 - Give everything a place.

-- During weekly cleanings, “rehome” misplaced items as you go.
+- During weekly cleanings, “rehome” misplaced items as you go (we like to keep a basket handy to speed up the process).

 - Donate or sell unused items before bringing new ones into the home.